 Madley also leans into its local context.
 The inspection report references community-linked enrichment, including an event focused on farming and local welfare, which is exactly the sort of detail that distinguishes a village school that is consciously tied to place.

 Madley Primary is a state primary for pupils aged 4 to 11, so the headline attainment markers sit at key stage 2.
-In 2024, 75.33% of pupils met the expected standard in reading, writing and maths combined.
-The England average is 62%, so the school is above England on that core measure.
-At the higher standard, 18.67% achieved the higher threshold in reading, writing and maths, compared to an England average of 8%, which is a meaningful strength for families with children who tend to move quickly when challenged.
+In the 2025 dataset, 80% of pupils met the expected standard in reading, writing and maths combined, and 10% reached the higher standard.
+That is a solid core-skills picture, with a more modest higher-attainment profile than the previous data suggested.

-The scaled scores are 104 for reading, 103 for maths, and 102 for grammar, punctuation and spelling.
-Science at the expected standard is high at 94%.
+The scaled scores are 107 for reading, 106 for maths, and 106 for grammar, punctuation and spelling.
+Science at the expected standard is 90%.
 These are encouraging signals about core knowledge and basic skills, particularly given the school’s emphasis on experiential learning and outdoor curriculum time.

 England ranks and key metrics (where available)